Hlinka Gretzky Cup: Canada Proves Too Powerful For Host Czechs

 Novak netted 29 goals in 31 games in the Czech under-19 league last season — producing a lopsided stat-line with 16 assists for 45 points — but he’s been a playmaker as much as a scorer in this tournament.
 He’s got excellent vision and can find the open man, which might make Novak a good fit with Nolan Foote in Kelowna.
 Foote, a left-winger, needs a set-up man and Novak could be that guy as a right-winger.

-Novak has flashed high skill throughout this tournament — looking a little like Ales Hemsky at times — and has twice shown off his go-to move in scoring a shootout goal as well as a penalty-shot goal in pre-tournament action.
+Novak has flashed high-end skill throughout this tournament — looking a little like Ales Hemsky at times — and has twice shown off his go-to move in scoring a shootout goal as well as a penalty-shot goal in pre-tournament action.
 Yes, those are two different goals.

 Gut was also a shootout hero for the Czechs against Switzerland in Monday’s tournament-opening triumph, scoring twice in that tiebreaker — including this winner.
 His other goal was worth watching too.